CovenantSQL/GNTE/README.md

 <img src="logo/logo.jpeg" width=200>

 # GNTE
-GNTE(Global Network Topology Emulator) is a docker based all-in-one emulator which emulating unstable global network, such as random delay, packet loss, etc.
+GNTE(Global Network Topology Emulator) is a docker-based all-in-one unstable global network emulator.
+It emulates functionality such as random delay and packet loss.

 ## Before Use
-install docker
+Install docker

 ## Build and Run
 ### 1. build docker image
-Clone this repo and run ```build.sh```, there should be an image named ```ns``` in your docker environment.
+Clone this repo and run ```build.sh```.
+There should be an image named ```ns``` in your docker environment.

 ### 2. modify network definition file
-Edit ```example.yaml``` as your expect.

-The rules of this file are down below the last section.
+Edit ```example.yaml``` to fit your requirements.
+The rules of this file are described in the bottom section.

 ### 3. generate running scripts
-Run following command:
+Run the following command:

 ```
 go build -o ns